sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 This board info is received into the kernel during bootup.
 The *i2c_client* is created when the *i2c_adapter* is registered.
 It is possible to manually add *i2c_clients* that the board does not know about.?

 ### I2C Driver

 For each device, there exists a driver that corresponds to it.
-The driver is represented by `struct i2c_driver` (include/linux/i2c.h).
+The driver is represented by `struct i2c_driver` (https://elixir.bootlin.com/linux/v6.14.4/source/include/linux/i2c.h#L235).
 The driver has a *name* which is used to link the client device with one driver.
 The driver also has a *probe* function which is called when the device and driver are both found on the system by a *Linux device driver subsystem*.
-For example,
+For example:

 ```C
 static struct i2c_driver adc_driver = {
 	.driver = {